Robustness of Brain Tumor Segmentation: Results

 \\The neural networks surpass the cascaded Mumford Shah approach as expected.
 Nevertheless, the assumption that a brain tumor has higher average intensities in $T_2$-Flair images is a reliable prior knowledge: This intuitive method shows a remarkable performance when the entire tumor is considered.
 However, the most significant difference between the results of the various networks is shown in their accuracy to identify the enhancing tumor core.\\

 \\Typically, a medical benchmark data set is intended as a biased version of a parti\-cular problem, i.e. in the case under consideration, all patients with high-grade brain tumors in MRI sequences.
 BraTS addresses this issue by providing comprehensive multi-institutional routine examinations of glioblastoma multiforme (GBM/HGG) and low grade gliomas (LGG) with pathologically confirmed diagnosis \cite{bakas2018identifying,bakas2017advancing}.
 However, care was mostly taken to create a representative visual representation of the brain tumors themselves.
 In a real clinical scenario, time and cost pressures usually prevail.
 For this reason, the assumption that voxels have a size of $1$\textit{mm} in all directions is not realistic.
 In fact, exactly the opposite is typically true: While in-slice images are taken at high resolution, across-slice images are mostly sampled at lower resolution. \\ In addition, noise also plays an important role in MRI images.
 These recordings are very costly and time-consuming: Often, MR sequences differ dramatically in sampling rates and suffer from heavy noise disturbances.
 All in all, real clinical MR images do not correspond to the scheme of the BraTS benchmark data.
 In order to ensure the applicability of segmentation approaches tested on BraTS data in everyday clinical practice, it is necessary for them to show high generalization performance.\\ For this reason, we analyze the outcomes of the different approaches when the distribution of the validation data set does not exactly match that of the training data.
 In a first step, we add Gaussian noise with zero mean and standard deviation $\sigma=0.02$ to the validation data.
 The results are depicted in Tab.~\ref{tab:brats_noise_val}.
 The Dice scores indicate that the prior information about tumor appearance used in the cascadic Mumford-Shah approach is highly robust to disturbances.
 Although this approach performed worse than the considered neural networks in the original setting, it copes relatively well with the noisy data and the Dice score is only marginally reduced ($\approx0.02$ for all categories).\\ On the contrary, all of the tested neural networks have a major problem with the different distribution in the validation data.
 All of them show a significant decline in their segmentation performance.
 This problem obviously also becomes more serious the more complicated the respective architecture is.
-While the basic U-Net as well as the No NewNet model drop by a Dice score of $\approx0.06$ on average, the much more complex CascNN and NVDLMED show a significant decline by a Dice score of $\approx0.11$ and $\approx0.12$, respectively.
-This is consistent with our assumption that the best performing models are not the ones that generalize best on the test data, but only have the strongest overfit.
-This conclusion unfortunately disqualifies models trained and evaluated on BraTS data to be directly applied in a real clinical scenario.\\ The two approaches No NewNet and NVDLMED were almost equal in the evaluation of the BraTS18 challenge and our analysis in Tab.~\ref{tab:brats_orig}.
-Since the NVDLMED in particular shows a strong overfit on the data set while its training is extremely computationally intensive, we exclude this network in the following from our evaluation.
+While the basic U-Net as well as the No NewNet model drop by a Dice score of $\approx0.06$ on average, the much more complex CascNN and NVDLMED show a significant decline by a Dice score of $\approx0.11$ and $\approx0.12$, respectively; see Fig. \ref{fig:ex_noise_seg}.